lukasvdberk/open-chat/README.md

 - Go as the programming language for the backend
 - Fiber as webframework for the go language
-- MySQL for storring for storring information
+- MySQL for storing information
 - Svelte for the front-end

 ### Installation